w3c/epubcheck/src/main/assembly/README-dist.txt

 This folder contains the distribution of the EPUBCheck project.

-EPUBCheck is a tool to validate the conformance of EPUB publications against the EPUB specifications.
+EPUBCheck is the official conformance checker for EPUB publications.
 EPUBCheck can be run as a standalone command-line tool or used as a Java library.

 EPUBCheck is open source software, maintained by the DAISY Consortium on behalf